 Examples of service animals that must be allowed into public accommodations under the ADA include:

-Neither the ADA nor Massachusetts's service animal law includes what some people call “emotional support animals”: animals that provide a sense of safety, companionship, and comfort to those with psychiatric or emotional disabilities or conditions.
-Although these animals often have therapeutic benefits, they are not individually trained to perform specific tasks for their handlers.
-Under the ADA and Massachusetts law, owners of public accommodations are not required to allow emotional support animals, only service animals or dog guides.
-These laws also don’t apply to pets.
+Neither the ADA nor Massachusetts's service animal law covers emotional support animals.
+ESAs are animals that provide a sense of safety, companionship, and comfort to those with psychiatric or emotional disabilities or conditions.
+Although these animals often have therapeutic benefits, they're not individually trained to perform specific tasks for their handlers.
+As a result, owners of public accommodations aren't required to admit emotional support animals—only service animals or dog guides.

-Both the federal Fair Housing Act and Massachusetts law prohibit discrimination in rental housing accommodations against those who use service animals.
-You must be allowed full and equal access to all housing facilities, and your landlord may not be charge you extra for having an assistance animal.
+Both the federal Fair Housing Act (FHA) and Massachusetts law prohibit discrimination in rental housing against people with disabilities, including those who use service animals.
+You must be allowed full and equal access to all housing facilities, and your landlord can't charge you extra for having an assistance animal.

 In Massachusetts, the housing discrimination law specifically references only dog guides used by people who are blind or deaf.
 However, the law also requires landlords and other housing entities to make reasonable accommodations that allow people with disabilities an equal opportunity to use and enjoy a dwelling, including public and common spaces.
 This could include accommodating your emotional support animal.